QHose/QRSMeteor/README.md

 The internal REST calls use both certificate (QPS logout for example) and header authentication only for demo purposes.
 In production you would normally only use certificates, unless you have a authenticating reverse proxy.
 The end users connect to Sense via the Meteor virtual proxy (Sense QMC config item).
 Make sure that you also logout the user on this proxy. (you can login/logout per proxy!)

 # Thank you
-For always being available to support us with this project: Johan Bäcklin, Alexander Karlsson, Jeffrey Goldberg, Rob Fallows (MDG)
+For always being available to support us with this project: Johan Bäcklin, Alexander Karlsson, Jeffrey Goldberg, Rob Fallows (Centiq Ltd)